keshav119/Download-Upload-google-drive-api-node-js/README.md

 2. Install all the necessary packages for importing the modules in the production environment.

 ## Steps to Feed Download File and Upload Location Details:
-1. Share the file and folder on Google Drive with the email address `channakeshav99.ck@gmail.com`.
+1. Share the file and folder on Google Drive with the email adress from which you are obtaining the API Key from.

-2. Use your own API credentials and make a new refresh token for the first time if you don't trust the above Gmail address.
+2. Use your own API credentials and make a new refresh token for the first time to get the Token.json file.

 3. Get the file and folder ID from the link and store it in a notepad.